diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 $ chmod 644 ~/.ssh/authorized_keys
 ```
 3. Edit the conf/slaves file on your master and fill in the workers’ hostnames.
 4. To start the cluster, run sbin/start-all.sh on your master (it is important to run it there rather than on a worker).
-If everything started, you should get no prompts for a password, and the cluster manager’s web UI should appear at http://masternode:8080 and show all your workers.
+If everything started, you should get no prompts for a password, and `the cluster manager’s web UI should appear at http://masternode:8080 and show all your workers`.
 5. To stop the cluster, run bin/stop-all.sh on your master node.

 If you are not on a UNIX system or would like to launch the cluster manually, you can also start the master and workers by hand, using the spark-class script in Spark’s bin/ directory.
 On your master, type: